DreamSpoon/AMH2B/README.md

 Addon for Blender 2.7x through Blender 2.93 (may work with later versions too).

-Automate as much as possible of the MakeHuman to Blender workflow, e.g. materials, rig, and animation preparation.
+Automate as much as possible of the MakeHuman to Blender workflow, e.g. materials, rig, animation.
+Currently allows for:
+1) Auto swap materials from materials library file
+2) Re-Pose any rig, even if the attached meshes have shape keys
+3) Quickly re-target MHX rig to CMU rig, or Mixamo (with fingers) rig

 To install this addon in Blender:
 1) Start Blender